IyesGames/minewars/doc/src/tech/dataformat-player.md

 After the map data, regions are encoded the same way: one byte per tile, in concentric ring order.
 The byte is the city/region ID for that tile.

+### City Locations

+Then follows the list of city coordinates.

+### Player Names

+If the file is not anonymized, then follow the display names of each player, encoded as: `u8` length in bytes, followed by UTF-8 encoded data.

+### Game Parameters / Rules

+Then follow the parameters used for the game rules, in this game.

+// TODO

 ## Gameplay Messages